AdaCore/gnatstudio/docs/users_guide/extending.rst

 .. index:: contextual menus

-GPS provides most of its tools through contextual menus, accessed by right clicking in various parts of GPS.
-Due to the number of tools provided by GPS, these contextual menus tend to be big, and you might want to control what should be displayed in them.
-There are several ways to control this:
+GPS provides access to most of its functionality through contextual menus, accessed by right clicking in various parts of GPS.
+Due to the number of tools provided by GPS, these contextual menus can be large and you might want to control what's displayed in them.
+There are several ways to do that:

-* Define appropriate filters for your actions
+* Define appropriate filters for your actions.

-  If you are creating your own contextual menus through customization files and XML, these menus are associated with actions (`<action>`) that you have created yourself most of the time.
-In this case, you need to define filters appropriately, through the `<filter>` tag, to decide when the action is relevant, and therefore when the contextual menu should be displayed.
+  If you're creating your own contextual menus through customization files and XML, they're are usually associated with actions (:ref:`\<action>\
+  <Defining_Actions>`) you've created.
+In that case, you need to define
+  filters appropriately, through the :ref:`\<filter>\ <Filtering_actions>`
+  tag to decide when the action is relevant and hence when the contextual menu is displayed.

 * Use shell commands to hide the menus

-  If you want to control the visibility of predefined contextual menus, or for menus where you cannot easily modify the associated filter, you can use shell and python commands to hide the menu entry.
-For this, you will need to find out the name of the menu, which can be done by checking the list returned by `GPS.Contextual.list()` and using the most likely entry.
-This name is also the value of the `<title>` tag for contextual menus that you have created yourself.
-Using this name, you can then disable the contextual menu by executing::
+  If you want to control the visibility of predefined contextual menus or for menus where you cannot easily modify the associated filter, you can use shell and Python commands to hide the menu entry.
+To do this, you need to find the name of the menu, which can be done by consulting the list returned by :file:`GPS.Contextual.list()`.
+This name is also the value of the :file:`<title>` tag for contextual menus you've created.
+Using this name, you can disable the contextual menu by executing::

      GPS.Contextual ("name").hide()

-  in the python console
+  in the Python console

 .. _Creating_custom_graphical_interfaces: